 You should be sufficiently protected and need to have travel insurance that covers emergency evacuation, lost items, liabilities, injuries and medical treatment.
 Ensure the insurance covers all the activities in the Himalayas.
 Trekking Planner can offer the appropriate medical response based on your policy and insurance.

-Toilet is mainly Asian squat style.
-Basically toilet is outside your room and varies in how clean they are.
-You should not through toilet paper in the toilet hole rather you should use rubbish bin that is kept inside the toilet.
+A toilet is mainly Asian squat style.
+Basically, the toilet is outside your room and varies in how clean they are.
+You should not through toilet paper in the toilet hole rather you should use the rubbish bin that is kept inside the toilet.

 On Everest view trekking route local people have built tea houses lodge with food and beverage facilities.
 A simple room usually has two narrow beds.
 While staying in the tea houses you will see the charming local people with their good hospitality services.

 Altitude sickness is a change in a body due to high altitude, decrease in atmospheric pressure makes breathing difficult due to less oxygen.
 Mainly, it happens above 3300m (10,000ft).
 Signs and symptoms are as follows:

 - tiredness/fatigue and Delirious